Kurt232/Kurt232.github.io/README.md

 ## Our Project
 The Associate Professor Quanhui Liu is our project mentor in November, which is about detecting the contagion source using Graph Neural Network.
 The detail information is in the [github repository](https://github.com/Kurt232/FindingP0)

+## Recent Learning
+1. linux OS in wsl
+2. cuda
+3. Multi-modals Leaning
 ## News
 Oct.
 8, 2022, my home site was created on Github Pages

 Oct.
 30, 2022, I have a research problem given by Associate Professor Quanhui Liu about Graph Neural Network.

+Nov.
+16, 2022, We finish the task to build GhostNet and pass the check from experts in Huawei Company.

+Nov.
+18, 2022, I learned some knowledge about parallel compute by cuda.

+Nov.
+30, 2022, I find a good cource in bilibili about [Operate System](http://jyywiki.cn/OS/2022/).
+This course belongs to Nanjing University, really very very goood.
+And the teacher's name is Yanyan Jiang.